iso8859/KestrelService/README.md

 Add reference to NReco.Logging.File and to TopShelf

+Have a look at Program.cs and Startup.cs for adaptation.

 Don't forget to have a look at appsettings.json for file logging config and Kestrel binding

 Run KestrelService.exe for direct usage and debug.